lsst/dax_apdb/doc/lsst.dax.ppdb/index.rst

-.. py:currentmodule:: lsst.dax.ppdb
+.. py:currentmodule:: lsst.dax.apdb

-.. _lsst.dax.ppdb:
+.. _lsst.dax.apdb:

 #############
-lsst.dax.ppdb
+lsst.dax.apdb
 #############

 ..
 Paragraph that describes what this Python module does and links to related modules and frameworks.

-.. .. _lsst.dax.ppdb-using:
+.. .. _lsst.dax.apdb-using:

 ..
-Using lsst.dax.ppdb
+Using lsst.dax.apdb
 .. ===================

 .. toctree linking to topics related to using the module's APIs.